6. MBA recommendations represent an opportunity to sharpen your skills as a forger.

 Everyone forges their own recommendations.
 OK, not everyone, but most people write their own or provide a heck of a lot of "guidance" during the process.
 I know this because I'm on the "sell side" of the admissions transaction.
 (Wow, I sound like an investment banker.)
 My students constantly ask what they should write in their recommendations.

 You'd almost be crazy to let your boss write your recs.
 Frankly, he has no idea what he's doing and he can inadvertently screw up your chances of being admitted.
 I see it all the time.
 To avoid that problem, I recommend that my students give their recommenders a list of the questions they'll be asked to respond to and to provide them with some appropriate responses.
-(We give these to the applicants we work with.)
+(We coach the applicants we work with regarding how to guide their recommenders. )

 Don't leave your fate in your boss's hands.
 He's a clown who doesn't know what he's doing.
 Give him some guidelines, and if he asks you to complete the recommendation forms yourself, don't hesitate to do so.
 The schools all know that many of the recommendations are from the applicants themselves.
 (Yes, I've confirmed it with the admissions people.)